(All fields required)

 Paige received her Bachelors of Science in Biology with a minor in Chemistry from Xavier University.
 Paige currently attends the University of Cincinnati where she is pursuing a PhD and is enrolled in the Immunology graduate program through Cincinnati Children's Hospital Medical Center.
 She joined the Khurana Hershey Lab in 2014 and her current project in the lab is on understanding the role of Vitamin D as it plays in the context of asthma.
-In her free time she enjoys hiking and reading the classics.
+In her free time, Paige enjoys hiking and reading the classics.

 3333 Burnet Avenue, Cincinnati, Ohio 45229-3026 | 1-513-636-4200 | 1-800-344-2462 | TTY: 1-513-636-4900